 Our reputation is based on the top-rated research of our faculty, internationally recognized for its high quality.
 In small seminars and colloquia and in one-on-one supervision in a variety of settings, our faculty train you to become excellent researchers and first-rate teachers.
 This is a broad as well as strong department, allowing for the study of most regions and periods of history.
 We also have strong offerings, independent of regions or chronology, devoted to themes such as the History of Gender & Sexuality, History and Memory, Historical Teaching and Practice, Cultural History, and Family History.

 The department offers a Ph.D. degree as well as several specialized terminal MA tracks, the M.A.T.
 (Master of Arts and Education) and a joint M.A. with the School of Library and Information Sciences.

 Our department is the home of four prestigious journals.
-The American Historical Review is the journal of the major professional organization in the U.S. devoted to the study of history, the American Historical Association, the Journal of American History is the journal of the Organization of American Historians, the major professional organization devoted to the history of the U.S. Diplomatic History, which will move to Indiana University in 2014, is the journal for the Society for Historians of American Foreign Relations, an organization that includes scholars in U.S. history, world history, international relations, and area studies.
+The American Historical Review is the journal of the major professional organization in the U.S. devoted to the study of history, the American Historical Association, the Journal of American History is the journal of the Organization of American Historians, the major professional organization devoted to the history of the U.S. Diplomatic History, which moved to Indiana University in 2014, is the journal of the Society for Historians of American Foreign Relations, an organization that includes scholars in U.S. history, world history, international relations, and area studies.
 The Indiana Magazine of History is widely recognized as one of the best journals devoted to local and regional history.
 All four journals hire their staff from among our graduate students.
 Such employment provides assistantships, usually with fee remissions, as well as excellent training in historical writing and acquaintance with the latest trends in historical scholarship.
 These experiences are unique to our history department.